mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/delete/index.md

 ## Known Limitations

-<p class="message--note"><strong>NOTE: </strong>Be aware of these limitations in the current release of Konvoy.</p>
+<p class="message--note"><strong>NOTE: </strong>Be aware of these limitations in the current release of DKP Konvoy.</p>

-- The Konvoy version used to create the workload cluster must match the Konvoy version used to delete the workload cluster.
+- The DKP Konvoy version used to create the workload cluster must match the DKP Konvoy version used to delete the workload cluster.

 [makeselfmanaged]: ../self-managed